SparrowMike/Movieland/TO_DO_!!.md

 <!--?
 MUST ?-->

-- on click show overview of selected movie!
 - improve movies and tv
-- fix the loading screen
+- fix the loading screen and setTimeout

 - Reset setTrailer = when video missing set value to null!
 - STOP rendering when information not available
 - Fix the api bug not showing pictures etc
+- fix trailer window

 <!--?
 Should ?-->